Howie Haak: Personal life

 Haak was born in Rochester, New York, in 1911, the son of Chester Arthur Haak and Wanda Alice (née Ruddy).
 He graduated from Madison Junior High and Rochester West High School.
 Haak later enrolled at the University of Rochester, where he majored in medicine and chemistry, and was a member of Psi Upsilon fraternity.

-Haak married Virginia Edholm in Manassas Virginia on June 16, 1939, and had two daughters, Betty Olson and Marjorie Archuleta.
+Haak married Virginia Edholm in Manassas, Virginia on June 16, 1939, and had two daughters, Betty Olson and Marjorie Archuleta.
 The couple later divorced.
 Haak married his second wife, Crystal Tate, in Yuma, Arizona on January 12, 1954, after he spotted her sitting in a box seat in Hollywood’s Gilmore Field.
 They had one child together, Phillip Von Haak, in August of 1959.

 Playing and early scouting career

-Baseball Reference lists no playing record under Haak's entry, but according to his New York Times obituary and an interview with Tom Bird published in the February 1994 issue of Baseball Digest, Haak was a catcher in the extensive St. Louis Cardinals farm system during the 1930s.
+Baseball Reference lists no playing record under Haak's entry but, according to his New York Times obituary and an interview with Tom Bird published in the February 1994 issue of Baseball Digest, Haak was a catcher in the extensive St. Louis Cardinals farm system during the 1930s.
 According to the Bird interview, a badly injured throwing arm ended Haak's playing career, but he was still in the game as traveling secretary of the Cards' Rochester Red Wings farm club at the close of the season when he answered the telephone in a deserted Red Wings' clubhouse.
 The caller was Cardinals' general manager Branch Rickey.

 "He said, 'I need an outfielder right now for the big club.
 Is there anyone there who can help us?'"
 Haak recalled in 1994. "'Yeah,' I said, 'Musial, and take Kurowski and Dusak with him.'"
-Hall of Famer Stan Musial went on to set the National League record for hits (since broken by all-time hits leader Pete Rose), while Whitey Kurowski starred as a third baseman on St. Louis' 1940s dynasty and Erv Dusak had a creditable MLB career as an outfielder.
+Hall of Famer Stan Musial went on to set the National League record for hits (later broken by all-time hits leader Pete Rose), while Whitey Kurowski starred as a third baseman on St. Louis' 1940s dynasty and Erv Dusak had a creditable MLB career as an outfielder.